 Keeping track of this can be a little time consuming, so think about investing in a smart thermostat that can automatically adjust based on your settings.
 Many of the new thermostats follow a set schedule or have WiFi and Bluetooth capabilities so you can control the temperature from your phone or another smart device.

 Tip #3: Heat Up the Rooms You Use

 If you’re not using the room, what’s the point of keeping it warm?
-Large storage areas and guest rooms don’t need to be warmed up if you can help it.
-Cut off the vents to these areas so you’re not heating them and instead increasing airflow to the spots that need it.
+Large storage areas and guest rooms don’t need to be warmed up.
+Cut off the vents to these areas so you’re not heating them and instead increase airflow to the spots that need it.

 If you find that you spend the majority of your time in a single area you can take this step a little bit further and turn the thermostat down to 62 degrees Fahrenheit and use a space heater for that direct spot.
 While the immediate benefit for this might not be obvious, you can save up to $200 a year by following this strategy.

 Tip #4: Clean Out the Furnace and Vents